shapelets/timeseries-workshop/README.md

-# timeseries-workshop
-JOTB19 Workshop on time series analytics.
+#  Workshop on time series analytics at JOTB'19.

+In this workshop we give a spin on time series analytics.
+In particular, we avoid the traditional computation of statistics to focus on patterns, motifs, discords, shapelets and so on.
+The majority of this work has been developed and published by the research team of Professor Eamonn Keogh.